Kurogi-Lab/CAN2/README.md

 of nonlinear functions.
 It consists of weight vectors to divide the input space into Voronoi regions and associative matrices to execute linear approximation in each Voronoi region.
-We have developed a gradient learning method to optimize weight vectors, an incremental least-squares method to optimize associative matrices, and a reinitialization method using asymptotic optimality to avoide local minima.
+We have developed a learning method consisting of a gradient learning to optimize weight vectors, an incremental least-squares to optimize associative matrices, and a reinitialization using asymptotic optimality to avoide local minima of gradient method.
- As a result, it achieves (a) a high accuracy and precision in the approximation of nonlinear functions consisting of different smoothness from region to region, (b) a high exploration ability,
- (c) a small computational cost,
+ As a result, the learning has achieved (a) a high accuracy and precision in the approximation of nonlinear functions consisting of different smoothness from region to region, (b) a high interpolation and extrapolation ability, (c) a small computational cost,
  (d) an extraction of piecewise linear predictive coefficients useful in many engineering applications <a href="#ref1">[1]</a>, <a href="#ref2">[2]</a>, <a href="#ref3">[3]</a>.